julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Iron was believed to repel wandering spirits and disruptive forces, especially those that preyed on women in childbirth or newborn children.

-Midwives knew this.
-Old women knew this.
+Midwives and old women knew this.

 The object was often hidden, because protection did not need performance.

 Quiet protection is still protection.

-Some of the oldest magic in the world looks like ordinary household behavior.
+Some of the **oldest magic in the world looks like ordinary household behavior**.

 That is why it survived.